AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

     - Crafting Levels on one Page (click purple book icon).

-    - DoorsPlus (hatches are shapes with the doors).
+    - DoorsPlus (hatches are shapes within the doors).

     - Batteries/Solarcells now stack.